fbrowther/Predicting-Credit-Risk-Using-Supervised-Machine-Learning-Models/README.md

 ## Aims and Objective -
 Employing Logistic Regression model and Random Forest Classifier, the loan_status of the appliaction will be predicted.

-      (1) Performance of the models will be compared with a preprocessing step included for (both Logistic Regression model & Random Forest Classifier).
+      (1) Performance of the models will be asessed with a preprocessing step included (for Logistic Regression model & Random Forest Classifier).

       (2) Main performance metrics of ML models such as Recall, Precision, Accuracy, and f1-score will be determined and compared.